fetchai/agents-aea/docs/aev_echo_demo.md

 After you have followed the quick start, create a <a href="../http_echo_demo/">HTTP Echo Agent</a>.

-Notice, that the configuration of the aea is looks like so;
+Notice, that the configuration of the AEA is as so;

     (open-aea) ~/D/c/v/o/http_echo> cat aea-config.yaml
     agent_name: http_echo